 2. Determine How to Track KPIs

-Before you start posting on social media, determine how you will track performance through analytics.
+Before you start posting on social media, determine how you or your digital marketing firm will track performance through analytics.
 You can track social media metrics using a variety of different tools, including:

 - Google Analytics, which shows what social media platforms are bringing the most visitors to your site, goal completions for your posts and conversions from posts.